-This course covers aspects of building real Teams in organizations.
+This course covers advanced aspects of building real Teams in organizations.
 Teaming requires trust and commitment beyond what most people are used to.
 Working in a Team provides huge rewards but sometimes requires disciplined effort to change behavior.

 Read the full description of the course here…